-Do Instagram Facebook video ads work better than static image ads?
+Facebook video ads are considered to work better than static image ads.
+But do they really?

-In my experience, each of the different Facebook ad types has their time and place.
+In my experience, each Facebook ad type has its time and place.
 Sometimes, video ads can get people’s attention when static ads fail to interest your audience.

-On the other hand, Facebook video ads often have higher CPC and CPA than regular image ads (the same is true for carousel ads v.s. image ads).
+On the other hand, Facebook video ads often have higher CPC and CPA than static image ads (the same is true for carousel ads v.s. image ads).